Eric-GreenComb/etc-explorer/README.md

 it will also start sync.js and start syncing the blockchain based on set parameters.
 NOTE running app.js will always start sync.js keep listening and syncing the latest block.

+Start the webpage with

+  'node app.js'

+then you will see the site on http://localhost:3000.

 You can leave sync.js running without app.js and it will sync and grab blocks based on config.json parameters `node ./tools/sync.js`